valohai/docs/source/valohai-yaml/step-parameters.rst

 .. note::

     ``optional`` has no effect for the ``flag`` type.
+    It either exists or doesn't.
+If it's always on, you can type it into the command.

 If ``pass-as`` is not defined, the parameter is passed as ``--<PARAMETER_NAME>={v}``, you can customize this by specifying ``{v}`` in the ``pass-as`` e.g. ``-t {v}`` where ``{v}`` becomes the actual value.